Current research highlights

-The RANZCP Foundation aims to encourage research as an important activity and believes that knowledge of research theory and methods is essential for the practice of clinical psychiatry.
+The RANZCP Foundation encourages psychiatric research as an important activity to drive new discoveries in mental health, research theory and methods essential for clinical psychiatry practice.

 2019 Beverley Raphael New Investigator Grants